 Back in the day, the father of the bride would walk his daughter down the aisle to her waiting groom.
 The bride and groom would have never met and the bride’s head would be covered in a veil to shield her from the groom’s view until the very last moment, so if he deemed her too unattractive, then, it would be too late.
 This whole masquerade was a financial transaction between the two families; an arranged marriage that would hopefully benefit them both.

-Some people in the modern world still choose to have their dear old dad walk them down the aisle, but the focus in more on the father giving his blessing to the union rather than a business agreement.
-In the same vein, some people choose to have their mother or both their parents, a brother, uncle or family friend and some choose to either walk down the aisle on their own or with their partner – walking in together.
+Some people in the modern world still choose to have their dear old dad walk them down the aisle, but the focus is more on the father giving his blessing to the union rather than a business agreement.
+In the same vein, some people choose to have their mother or both their parents, a brother, uncle, or family friend and some choose to either walk down the aisle on their own or with their partner – walking in together.
 I quite like this one as it symbolises that both parties have made their own choice to enter into the marriage together and they are starting as they mean to go on.

-Wearing a White dress:
+Wearing a white dress:

 Royals originally married in a silver dress, aristocrats in purple and some in blue to symbolise fidelity, and commoners would just pop on their Sunday ‘best’.
-It was Queen Victoria that changed all that when she wore white – she liked that white symbolised purity and chastity.
+It was Queen Victoria in 1840 that changed all that when she wore white – she liked that white symbolised purity and chastity.

 The old school rule for the last 100 or so years is that your wedding dress should be white and most brides still follow this tradition as it is the most iconic symbol of the wedding day.
 However, there is no law that says you have to wear a white dress.
-If you’re got your heart set on on traditional, that’s fine too – it can be white or ivory, but don’t be afraid to add a pop of colour with a sash, a wrap, a funky pair of shoes or piece of jewellery.
+If you’re got your heart set on on traditional, that’s fine too – it can be white or ivory, but don’t be afraid to add a pop of colour with a sash, a wrap, a funky pair of shoes, or a piece of jewelry.
 If you want to be super brave and unique – wear your favourite colour or a suit.
 Wear whatever you feel comfortable in.

-Bridal bouquets originated back in the 1400 and 1500s when people would only bathe once a year, therefore most people were a bit on the nose and carrying a freshly picked bunch of flowers helped to mask the pungent odour.
+Bridal bouquets originated back in the 1400 and 1500s when people would only bathe once a year, therefore most people were a bit on the nose, and carrying a freshly picked bunch of flowers helped to mask the pungent odour.

 Throwing the Bouquet